-COMMUNITY USE OF SCHOOL FACILITIES (Equal Access)
+COMMUNITY USE OF SCHOOL PREMISES (Equal Access)

-The Board encourages the proper community use of school facilities.
+The Board encourages the proper community use of school premises.
 The grounds, buildings and property of the District are made available for the use of Three Rivers Local residents to the fullest extent possible under conditions prescribed by law and in accordance with the adopted policies of the Board.
 It is necessary, however, to ensure that use does not interfere with regular school purposes, impose undue burden upon personnel or strain the limited funds allotted for building services and maintenance.
 Therefore, the following procedures are established.

-Conditions Governing Use of School Facilities
+Conditions Governing Use of School Premises

 - 1. An employee of the District must be present whenever a school building is used by an organization or group. - 2.
 No building is used for commercial or personal gain. - 3.
 No building is used for any money-raising activity unless the proceeds are for approved charitable, educational, character-building or other community welfare purposes. - 4.
-Normally, on days when school is closed because of snow or other calamity, all activities scheduled for that day are cancelled or postponed. - 5.
-No group will, under any circumstances, tamper with any electrical or heating controls. - 6.
-The kitchen may be used; however, the use of kitchen equipment for food preparation and sanitizing of dishes, utensils and tableware requires the assignment of a cafeteria worker. - 7.
-Smoking is not permitted in school facilities. - 8.
-The Board reserves the right to require groups using a facility to provide one or more of the following: post a cash bond to cover any damages that might be done to any property, equipment or grounds or provide a certificate of liability insurance. - 9.
-The application procedure for use of District outdoor facilities follows the conditions outlined for the use of buildings.
-Sufficient police protection or adult supervision may be required. - 10.
-No student group shall meet without the presence of a supervising adult. - 11.
-No school facilities are used for any program which would include the use of intoxicating beverages or drugs.
+Out-of-school groups do not begin with their activities until school is dismissed in the afternoon and the students have left the building.
+Buildings are not used for recreation by outside groups on Sundays or legal Holidays. - 5.
+On days when school is closed because of snow or other calamity, all activities scheduled for that day are cancelled or postponed. - 6.
+Building use is not permitted for private individuals, or family affairs.
+Buildings are to be reserved for community group use only. - 7.
+No group will, under any circumstances, tamper with any electrical or heating controls. - 8.
+The kitchen may be used; however, the use of kitchen equipment for food preparation and sanitizing of dishes, utensils and tableware requires the assignment of a cafeteria worker. - 9.
+Smoking is not permitted in school premises. - 10 The Board reserves the right to require groups using the premises to provide one or more of the following: post a cash bond to cover any damages that might be done to any property, equipment or grounds; and provide a certificate of liability insurance.